Biogeochemical cycle: Fast and slow cycles

 There are fast and slow biogeochemical cycles.
-Fast cycle operate in the biosphere and slow cycles operate in rocks.
+Fast cycle operate in the biosphere and slow cycles operate in the lithosphere in rocks.
 Fast or biological cycles can complete within years, moving substances from atmosphere to biosphere, then back to the atmosphere.
 Slow or geological cycles can take millions of years to complete, moving substances through the Earth's crust between rocks, soil, ocean and atmosphere.

-As an example, the fast carbon cycle is illustrated in the diagram below on the left.
+As an example, the fast carbon cycle is illustrated in the diagram on the right.
 This cycle involves relatively short-term biogeochemical processes between the environment and living organisms in the biosphere.
 It includes movements of carbon between the atmosphere and terrestrial and marine ecosystems, as well as soils and seafloor sediments.
 The fast cycle includes annual cycles involving photosynthesis and decadal cycles involving vegetative growth and decomposition.
 The reactions of the fast carbon cycle to human activities will determine many of the more immediate impacts of climate change.

-The slow cycle is illustrated in the diagram above on the right.
+The slow cycle is illustrated in the other diagram.
 It involves medium to long-term geochemical processes belonging to the rock cycle.
 The exchange between the ocean and atmosphere can take centuries, and the weathering of rocks can take millions of years.
-Carbon in the ocean precipitates to the ocean floor where it can form sedimentary rock and be subducted into the earth's mantle.
+Carbon in the ocean precipitates to the ocean floor where it can form sedimentary rock and be subducted into the Earth's mantle.
 Mountain building processes result in the return of this geologic carbon to the Earth's surface.
 There the rocks are weathered and carbon is returned to the atmosphere by degassing and to the ocean by rivers.
 Other geologic carbon returns to the ocean through the hydrothermal emission of calcium ions.
 In a given year between 10 and 100 million tonnes of carbon moves around this slow cycle.
 This includes volcanoes returning geologic carbon directly to the atmosphere in the form of carbon dioxide.
 However, this is less than one percent of the carbon dioxide put into the atmosphere by burning fossil fuels.